 Belinostat is primarily metabolized by UGT1A1.
-Avoid concomitant administration of Beleodaq with strong inhibitors of UGT1A1 [see Clinical Pharmacology (12.3)].
+Concomitant use with a UGT1A1 inhibitor increases belinostat exposure [see Clinical Pharmacology (12.3)], which may increase the risk of Beleodaq adverse reactions.

 8 USE IN SPECIFIC POPULATIONS

 8.1 Pregnancy

 Risk Summary

 Based on its mechanism of action, Beleodaq can cause teratogenicity and/or embryo-fetal lethality because it is genotoxic and targets actively dividing cells [see Clinical Pharmacology (12.1) and Nonclinical Toxicology (13.1)].
 There are no available data on Beleodaq use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
 No animal reproduction studies were conducted with Beleodaq.
 Advise pregnant women of the potential risk to a fetus.